How to Become an Esthetician | The Ultimate Guide

 Becoming an esthetician is for those who enjoy working with the skin, beauty products, and serving others.
 Esthetics is also an option for those already in business, marketing, or nursing, as those skills are a must for a successful esthetics career.

-The requirements to become an esthetician vary by state and include an average of 600 hours to apply to get your state-certified license.
-You need to be about 17 years old and have some high school education to start training in most states.
+The requirements to become an esthetician vary by state opportunities and include an average of 600 hours to apply to get your state-certified license.
+You need to be at least 17 years old and have some high school education to start training in most states.
 Some programs allow you to start training while still in high school for school credit.

 How Long Does it Take to Become an Esthetician?

 If you're wondering how long it takes to become an esthetician and are unsure of the time commitment it takes to pursue schooling, we have the complete breakdown.

 The number of hours it takes to become an esthetician depends on which state you want to get your license in.
 The average number of hours is 600 but can be as little as 150 hours, and upward of 1000 training hours in some states.

 Some of the states that take the most school/apprentice hours to become an esthetician: